 There are no provincially significant Areas of Natural and Scientific Interest (ANSI) located within 120m of the subject property.
 The nearest ANSI (Lakefield Quarry) is located more than 1.8km to the east of Area 3.
-No provincially significant woodlands or valleylands have been previously identified in the study area.
+Although there is a valley system associated with Ray's Creek, it has not been designated as provincially significant by any agencies.
+Similarly, no one has previously identified provincially significant woodlands in the study area.